 Antonio Franceschet specializes in international theory, law, and ethics.
 He is a past Chair of the International Ethics Section (2012-14) of the International Studies Association.
 He is a member of the Editorial Board of the Journal of International Political Theory.
 In 2012-13 he was an Annual Fellow at the Calgary Institute for the Humanities.
-He is an Associate with Sussex University's Centre for Advanced International Theory in the UK, and will be there as Visiting Research Fellow in the School of Global Studies in 2016.
+He is an Associate with the University of Sussex's Centre for Advanced International Theory in the UK, and was a Visiting Research Fellow there in 2016.

 Theorizing Resistance Rights in International Politics How do the international system's principles and norms govern the recognition and exercise of resistance rights?
 What is a just cause for resistance?
 What means of resistance are justified?
 This project seeks to explain how rights to resist are constituted, distributed and limited within the international order.